SE310-Team-1/SE310_Fitness_Tracker/README.md

 6. You can click the link on the terminal or can type http://localhost:3000/ in your own browser

 ### .env File
 In order for the authentication to work, a .env file containing a SESSION_SECRET field must be placed in the server folder.
-Please contact in order to get this .env file.
+Please contact us (yois920@aucklanduni.ac.nz) in order to get this .env file.

 ### Local Database
 The project currently uses a local database to store data.
 While the database should automatically be created upon running the code, sometimes a bug can occur where this does not happen.